 “Mary Tyler Moore played the most famous TV resident Minneapolis has ever had,” said Meet Minneapolis President and CEO Melvin Tennant.
 “Mary Richards was a character so many people looked up to for her independence, her humor and her spirit.
 To have her associated with our city has been an honor over the years."

 “The 1970s were a time when IDS Center was rising from the ground, Nicollet Mall was still new, and lots of change was coming to Minneapolis,” Tennant said.
 “The Mary Tyler Moore show, with its images of Minneapolis and frequent references to the city, really brought our growing city onto a national stage.
-For many people who don’t live here, the Mary Tyler Moore show is what created the image they have in their head of our city—the downtown streetscape, our lakes and parks, the Crystal Court, Basil’s Restaurant and the Kenwood house with the apartment everyone loved.
+For many people who don’t live here, the Mary Tyler Moore show is what created the image they have in their head of our city—the downtown streetscape, our lakes and parks, the Crystal Court, Jolliet House (formerly Basil's) and the Kenwood house with the apartment everyone loved.
 Mary Tyler Moore and her most famous character are indelibly tied to Minneapolis.”

-Mary Tyler Moore Locations in Minneapolis
+Other Mary Tyler Moore Locations in Minneapolis

 Links to celebrate Mary Tyler Moore's legacy in Minneapolis